ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ## Requirements

-- A OVHcloud customer account.
+- An OVHcloud customer account.
-- You must have one or more Hosted Private Cloud resources.
+- One or more Hosted Private Cloud resources.
-- an active Logs Data Platform stream with the same account and security level as your Hosted Private Cloud VMware on OVHcloud.
+- An active Logs Data Platform stream with the same account and security level as your Hosted Private Cloud VMware on OVHcloud.
-- You need to have followed the guide on ["Introduction to the Logs Data Platform".](/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP)
+- You need to have followed the guide [Introduction to the Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP)

-## Concepts and Limitations
+## Gloassry

-### Glossary

-- **Logs Data Platform:** A log management platform fully managed and secured by OVHcloud.
-For more information, see the LDP <https://www.ovhcloud.com/fr/logs-data-platform/> overview page.
+- **Logs Data Platform (LDP):** A logs management platform fully managed and secured by OVHcloud.
+For more information, see the [LDP overview page](/links/manage-operate/ldp).
 - **Data Stream:** A logical partition of logs that you create in a Logs Data Platform account and use when ingesting, viewing or querying your logs.
 Multiple sources can be stored in the same data stream, and the unit can be used to define a log pipeline (retention policy, archiving, live streaming, etc.), access rights and alert policies.
 - **Log Transfer:** A feature built into an OVHcloud product to integrate logs for its services into the *Data Stream* of a Logs Data Platform account with the same OVHcloud account.
-This feature must be enabled by you, and for your service, please read this part of the guide to enable it: [Step 1 - How to enable log transfer via the OVHcloud API ?](#Activation)
+This feature must be enabled by you and for your service, read this part of the guide to enable it: [Step 1 - How to enable logs transfer via the OVHcloud API](#activation).
-- **Log Redirection Subscription:** When enabling log forwarding for your OVHcloud service to a given *Data Stream* Logs Data Platform, a *subscription* must be created and attached to the *Data Stream* for future management.
+- **Log Redirection Subscription:** When enabling logs forwarding for your OVHcloud service to a given *Data Stream* Logs Data Platform, a *subscription* must be created and attached to the *Data Stream* for future management.

-## In practice
+## Instructions

 > [!primary]
 >
 > Please note that **log forwarding** is free to enable, but you will be billed for using the Logs Data Platform service at the standard rate.
 >
-> For pricing, go to the solution page : [OVHcloud Logs Data Platform.](https://www.ovhcloud.com/fr/logs-data-platform/){.external}.
+> For pricing information, refer to the solution page : [OVHcloud Logs Data Platform](/links/manage-operate/ldp).
 >

-By enabling log forwarding to a Logs Data Platform stream, you can collect, index and analyze Hosted Private Cloud VMware on OVHcloud data.
+By enabling logs forwarding to a Logs Data Platform stream, you can collect, index and analyze Hosted Private Cloud VMware on OVHcloud data.
 Regardless of their origin, this platform offers a variety of access methods depending on the protocol, the level of security and the format desired.
 The data collected can be easily used, thanks to the multiple APIs and web interfaces available.

-For further information on the technical specifications of the Logs Data Platform (ports, protocols, etc.), please refer to our guide: ["Getting started with the Logs Data Platform".](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start)
+For further information on the technical specifications of the Logs Data Platform (ports, protocols, etc.), please refer to our guide [Getting started with the Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start).

 ### Logs and labels

-#### Kind available
+#### Available kinds

-A Kind is a "type" of log that your product generates.
+A *Kind* is a "type" of log that your product generates.

-These are the type of log you want to transfer to your Logs Data Platform.
+These are the types of log you want to transfer to your Logs Data Platform.
 Here are examples that may be available depending on the components of your VMware on OVHcloud Hosted Private Cloud architecture :

 - **esxi**: Filtered by application.
 - **nsxtEdge**: Everything is redirected, no filter.